Guides Guide

 }

-For custom SCSS, add a build step.
-Create package.json with sass as a dev dependency and scripts for build:css (sass src/scss/custom.scss assets/css/custom.css --style=compressed) and watch:css.
-Then npm install && npm run build:css to compile.
+If you want SCSS rather than plain CSS, add a build step. package.json with sass as a dev dependency, scripts for build:css (sass src/scss/custom.scss assets/css/custom.css --style=compressed) and watch:css.
+Then npm install && npm run build:css.

 1. Child themethemes/my-child/templates/